 SPACs for Space: Are Startups Ready for the Public Markets?

-Via Satellite spoke to a number of space and analysts to gauge the benefits for startup companies that take this route to scale.
+Via Satellite spoke to a number of space investors and analysts to gauge the benefits for startup companies that take this route to scale.
 While most industry watchers see SPACs as an opportunity, several noted the high expectations for executing bold growth projections to justify valuations — all while under the scrutiny of being a publicly traded company.

 In the SPAC process, a shell company is formed and goes public.
 Then, the shell company looks for a company to combine with.
 The SPAC’s investors must approve the combination for the merger to go forward.
 “A SPAC is in essence a pool of capital looking for an investment target, and if it doesn’t find one in time, the sponsor has to return purchasers’ money,” said Owen Kurtin of Kurtin PLLC law firm, which focuses on satellite and space, among other sectors.